Agoric/dapp-agoric-basics/README.md

-# Agoric Dapp Starter: Offer Up
+# Agoric Dapp Starter: Agoric Basics

 This is a simple app for the [Agoric smart contract platform](https://docs.agoric.com/).